 I was on the CMC North Conference planning committee for 2020-2021.
 I have run lunch time High School Math Seminar at Denman for 6 years that was invited to become an official Math Circle by the Mathematical Association of America MAA) in Fall 2020.
 Also, in Fall 2020 I started a MESA Club at Denman in collaboration with MESA at UCSF and the Nelson Lab at UCSF.
 In the 2022-2023 academic year I will be teaching a 7th grade MESA AVID class at James Denman Middle School.

 MENTORING AND COACHING

-I am a founding Trellis Mentor Fellow to help build a better future for new STEM teachers.
+I am a founding Trellis Mentor Fellow which is program to help build a better future for new STEM teachers.
 I participated in Trellis from 2015 - 2021.
 Through Trellis, I have also done summer coaching in the Hollyhock Program at Stanford.
-I am currently the San Francisco Region Co Director of Trellis Education.
+From 2020 - 2021 I was the San Francisco Region Co Director of Trellis Education.

 I was the webmaster for the Oakland Education Association from 2010 to 2014 and was an OEA union rep from 2009 to 2015.
-Since 2014 I have been a member of the California State Instructional Leadership Corps (ILC) in partnership with the California Teachers Association and Stanford University.
-I was selected in 2017 to be the Northern California Representative for the one year NEA College and Career Readiness Working Group (CCRWG) focusing on Instructional Leadership.
+From 2014 - 2022 I was a member of the California State Instructional Leadership Corps (ILC) in partnership with the California Teachers Association and Stanford University.
+I was selected in 2017 to be the Northern California Representative NEA College and Career Readiness Working Group (CCRWG) focusing on Instructional Leadership.
 Since 2018 I have been a UESF building rep at James Middle School.

 From 2019 - 2022 I was elected to a three-year term as the CTA Golden Gate Service Center Rep at Large.
 The Golden Gate Service Center is one of 26 CTA service centers and covers San Francisco, South San Francisco, and San Mateo Counties servicing ~11,500 members.